IBM-Cloud/cloudco-insurance/README.md

-# CloudCo Insurance Overview
+# Cloud Insurance Co. - Overview

 **WORK IN PROGRESS**

-CloudCo Insurance is a modern insurance company for the 21st century.
+Cloud Insurance Co. is a modern insurance company for the 21st century.

-The following projects are leveraged in the overall CloudCo Insurance solution:
+The following projects are leveraged in the overall Cloud Insurance Co. solution:

 * [insurance-bot][bot_github_url]
 * [insurance-catalog][catalog_github_url]